CN3ves/5-/docs/index.md

 </details>
 </blockquote>

 <details>
   <summary><u><i>At Character Creation ...</i></u></summary>
-  All skills start at level 0.
+  All skills start at level 0 (tier 0).
 Select a total of 2 suitable skills from each of the following groups:<br>
   * Combat and Magic/Technological skills (+1 or -1 skill as per Combat attribute).<br>
   * Social and Perception skills (+1 or -1 skill as per Social attribute).<br>
   * Movement and manipulation skills (+1 or -1 skill as per Explore attribute).<br>